futuregrid/manual/doc/source/unicore.rst

 `UNICORE 6 <http://www.unicore.eu/download/unicore6%A0>`__ has been
 deployed at various FutureGrid sites.
-This tutorial explains how to connect to the existing FutureGrid UNICORE endpoints from other grid middleware platforms or a UNICORE Commandline Client (UCC) as well as how runs jobs on UNICORE sites and how to deploy a new UNICORE grid.
+This tutorial explains how to connect to the existing FutureGrid UNICORE endpoints from other grid middleware platforms or a UNICORE Commandline Client (UCC).
+It also explains how to run jobs on UNICORE sites and how to deploy a new UNICORE grid.

 What is UNICORE?
 ================

 UNICORE (Uniform Interface to Computing Resources) is a Grid middleware system.
-Listed below are the key principles of the UNICORE design.
 More information about UNICORE can be found at `http://www.unicore.eu <http://www.unicore.eu>`__.
+Some of the key principles of the UNICORE design are listed below.

 -  Open source under BSD license.

--  Standards-based, conforming to the latest standards from the Open Grid Forum (OGF), W3C, OASIS, and IETF, in particular the Open Grid Services Architecture (OGSA) and the Web Services Resource Framework (WS-RF 1.2).
+-  Standards conform to the latest standards from the Open Grid Forum (OGF), W3C, OASIS, and IETF, in particular the Open Grid Services Architecture (OGSA) and the Web Services Resource Framework (WS-RF 1.2).

--  Open and extensible realized with a modern Service- Oriented Architecture (SOA), which allows easily replacement of particular components with others.
+-  Open and extensible realized with a modern Service- Oriented Architecture (SOA), which allows easy replacement of particular components with others.

--  Interoperable with other Grid technologies to enable a coupling of Grid infrastructures or the users needs
+-  It is interoperable with other Grid technologies to enable the coupling of Grid infrastructures or users needs.

--  Seamless, secure, and intuitive following a vertical, end-to-end approach and offering components at all levels of a modern Grid architecture from intuitive user interfaces down to the resource level.
+-  Built to be seamless, secure, and intuitive following a vertical, end-to-end approach and offers components at all levels of a modern grid architecture from intuitive user interfaces down to the resource level.
 Like previous versions UNICORE 6 seamlessly integrates in existing environments.

--  Mature security mechanisms adequate for the use in supercomputing environments and Grid infrastructures.
-X.509 certificates form the basis for authentication and authorization, enhanced with a support for proxy certificates and virtual organizations (VO) based access control.
+-  Mature security mechanisms that are adequate for use in supercomputing environments and Grid infrastructures.
+X.509 certificates, form the basis for authentication and authorization and are enhanced with support for proxy certificates and virtual organizations (VO) based access control.

--  Workflow support tightly integrated into the stack while being extensible in order to use different workflow languages and engines for domain-specific usage.
+-  Workflow support is tightly integrated into the stack while being extensible, in order to use different workflow languages and engines for domain-specific usage.

--  Application integration mechanisms on the client, services and resource level for a tight integration of various types of applications from the scientific and industrial domain.
+-  Application integration mechanisms lie on the client, services and resource level to maintain a tight integration of various types of applications from the scientific and industrial domain.

--  Different clients serving the needs of various scientific communities, e.g. graphical clients to define complex workflows, command line tool, web based access.
+-  Different clients serve the needs of various scientific communities, e.g. graphical clients to define complex workflows, command line tool, web based access.

--  Quick and simple to install and configure to address requirements from operational teams and to lower the barrier of adopting Grid technologies.
-Similar the configuration of the various services and components is easy to handle.
+-  Quick and simple to install and configure, to address requirements from operational teams and to lower the barrier of adopting Grid technologies.
+Similarly, the configuration of various services and components are easy to handle.

--  Various operating and batch systems are supported on all layers, i.e. clients, services and systems; Windows, MacOS, Linux, and Unix systems as well as different batch systems are supported such as LoadLeveler, Torque, SLURM, LSF, OpenCCS, etc.
+-  Various operating and batch systems are supported on all layers, i.e. clients, services and systems; Windows, MacOS, Linux, and Unix systems.
+Also different batch systems are supported such as LoadLeveler, Torque, SLURM, LSF, OpenCCS, etc.

 -  Implemented in Java to achieve platform independence.